Adolf von Deines: Education

 Deines's early education took place in Hanau, after which he transferred to the gymnasium established by the Bender brothers in Weinheim.
 He also attended the Institut Garnier in Friedrichsdorf to perfect his French, a necessary part of any 19th-century European education.
-A stipulation in his father's will required that Deines pursue a career in farming in order to be eligible to inherit his family estates, so he was sent for a time to the estate of a relative near Gelnhausen for a practical education in land management, prior to a short apprenticeship in Wöltingerode.
+A stipulation in his father's will required that Deines pursue a career in farming to be eligible to inherit his family estates, so he was sent for a time to the estate of a relative near Gelnhausen for practical education in land management, before a short apprenticeship in Wöltingerode.
 Eventually, Deines was sent to study agricultural science at the Universities of Göttingen, Halle, and Bonn.
+Early in Deines' university career, the Austro-Prussian War erupted and fundamentally altered the geographic and political landscape of Hesse and its surroundings.
+The Prussian victory led to the dissolution of the German Confederation, and the annexation of Hesse into the Kingdom of Prussia as the province of Hesse-Nassau.
+For Deines, this change was the single instance that made possible his career in the Prussian military, and his ultimate rise to power and influence in the Prussian court.
 While at Bonn, he became a member of the Corps Palatia.
 On March 1, 1867, he joined the Husaren-Regiment "König Wilhelm I." (1.
 Rheinisches) Nr.
-7 of the Prussian army as a one-year volunteer, and on July 6, 1869, he was promoted to second lieutenant.
+7 of the Prussian army as a one-year volunteer, and on July 6, 1869, he was promoted to second lieutenant of the reserves.
 Deines acquitted himself well as both a soldier and a horseman, but his father refused his request to pursue a military career, so upon graduation from university, he took up a position managing a large noble estate in Schmograu, Lower Silesia.